 5 Little Known Facts about the Zoo

 Where in the world can you find lions, pandas, koalas, llamas and penguins all in one place?
 At San Diego’s world renowned zoo, animals from all reaches of the earth reside gracefully in the lush backdrop of a tropical oasis.
 If you are planning a trip to San Diego, make sure not to miss seeing this spectacular zoo.
-Book a stay at one of the many hotels near the San Diego Zoo to enjoy easy access to San Diego’s most magnificent attraction.
+Reserve a room at an affordable downtown hotel by the San Diego Zoo to enjoy easy access to San Diego’s most magnificent attraction.

 Since its opening in 1916, the San Diego Zoo has been one of the most visited zoos in the entire United States.
 This world famous zoo receives countless visitors each year to see the amazement of the animals and is known well for its breathtaking exhibits.
 But what many people don’t know about the San Diego Zoo is astonishing.
 The following list outlines 5 facts about this zoo that are little known to the majority of the public.